mccoy-lab/karyohmm/docs/index.rst

 Welcome to karyohmm's documentation!
 ====================================

-Karyohmm is an HMM-based model for aneuploidy detection.
+Karyohmm is an HMM-based model for aneuploidy detection in PGT-A datasets.

 Karyohmm implements methods for haplotype based analyses of copy number changes, crossover recombination, and phasing from array intensity data when parental genotypes are available.

+Implementation of read-based methods to support NGS-based PGT-A is a work in progress.

 .. toctree::
    :maxdepth: 4